 You’ve probably heard of the saying, ‘earn like the rich and spend like the poor.’
 The rich remain rich by spending like the poor while the poor stay poor because they try to emulate lavish lifestyles.
 Money management is crucial for both low and high income earners.
 According to author Elizabeth Warren’s 50/20/30 budget rule, you should allocate 50% of your after-tax earnings to needs, 20% to wants, and 30% to savings.
-As part of your savings plan, consider making a donation to Yad Ezra.
 There are many reasons people donate time or money and chief among them is to make a difference in the lives of others.
 Whatever cause you choose to give to, make a commitment for the long-term.

 Any amount of money will always be inadequate if you do not possess excellent money management skills.
 What are the poor money management behaviors that will ruin your chances to build wealth?
 Below we look at habits that you need to stop now before they destroy your financial future.

 Live within your means.
 Better yet, live below your means.
 When you live within your means, you spend less than or equal to what you earn.
 It's not rocket science people.
 Living below your means is the only way you will be able to build real wealth.
 Many people are living way beyond their means and are funding a lavish lifestyle at the expense of their financial futures.
 Are you buying unnecessary things that are way too expensive?
 Are you renting an apartment that consumes almost 50% of your income?
 Are you ever in debt because your money is ‘never enough?’
 If these and other similar scenarios describe you, then you will continue to struggle with saving for retirement.
 There are lots of simple ways to cut spending.
 Try the 50/20/30 budget rule or come up with your own budget that works for you.